HemanjaliAdini/nutriton_analysis_private/README.md

 Why google cloud?

-Google Cloud Platform (GCP) naturally offers a more limited range of services and doesn’t command the same global spread of data centre offered by AWS and Azure.
-It does, however, give customers a highly specialised service in three main streams: big data, machine learning, and analytics, with good scale and stable load balancing, as well as those famously low response times.
-Google’s container offering provides users with a significant advantage as it developed the very Kubernetes standard now utilised by competitors AWS and Azure.
+Google Cloud Platform (GCP) may not have the extensive array of services and global data center coverage that AWS and Azure offer, but it excels in three primary areas: big data, machine learning, and analytics.
+GCP provides specialized, high-quality services with excellent scalability, dependable load balancing, and renowned low response times.
+Notably, Google's container offering stands out because it pioneered Kubernetes, which is now adopted by rivals AWS and Azure, giving users a significant advantage.

 Customers tend to choose GCP as a secondary vendor in a hybrid solution, though it is becoming increasingly popular with organisations that are direct competitors with Amazon, and therefore cannot use AWS.
 It’s important to note that GCP is very open-source- and DevOps-centric, and as a result does not integrate as well with Microsoft Azure.